Bring the Artwork Higher

 “Art and Accessories” typically fall near the end of the list when designers set out on the beautiful journey of creating their spaces.
-Believe me, I’ve been guilty of this, myself.
-Even as a fine artist, I had this line item at the bottom just because that’s the way it’s usually done.
-I couldn’t believe I did this for so long, and then I would be frustrated with my clients for undervaluing the importance of such a fundamental element in a space.
-There’s no question that when we honor the artwork, the success of the space is practically guaranteed.
+I’ve been guilty of this myself!
+Even as a fine artist, I had this line item at the bottom of my interior design projects just because that’s the way it’s usually done.
+Not any more!
+I challenge us all to prioritize the consideration of art and accessories throughout our design process.
+Because, there’s no question that when we honor the artwork, the success of the space is practically guaranteed.

 There's a lot of psychology that goes into designing a space.
-The basic premise of interior design is to elevate your life, your work, your experience in whatever you’re doing.
-When there is a piece of fine art to enjoy in that moment, there’s an added energy field, life a new living thing which presence is literally felt within your being.
-For me, I am fortunate to experience the magic of both quality interior design and quality fine art coinciding.
-It’s an obvious elevation of a space when the artwork is installed and added bonus when one of my commissions is installed.
-For every one of my clients who commissioned a new piece of original art in their space, we all stood there for a moment and not only admired the way it looked.
-But I was pleasantly surprised when more than one of them told me how special it was to have that piece or pieces on some cases in the space.
-Not only did I create the room, but I also created the artwork.
-It gave it a sense of whole-ness.
+The basic premise of interior design is to elevate our client’s life, work, experience through the spaces they inhabit.
+When the right artwork is installed , there’s an added energy field...like a new living thing whose presence is literally felt within your being.
+I have the unique fortune to create the magic of both luxury interior design and original fine art together.
+For every one of my clients who commission a new piece of original art for their space, we stand there for a moment and admire how it looks, and feel the energy it brings to the space.

-I've always believed that things hold energy, and I was someone who was very sensitive to that energy.
-Turns out, there’s a word for it, nunchi, and many people have that sensitivity to the energy field that things have.
-Interior Designers on the whole have this talent of walking into a space and knowing what it’s saying – and what it needs.
-The magnetism of a painting or a sculpture is unmistakable for art collectors and connoisseurs, and it turns out for our clients in general.
-The story it tells us with its mere presence is mesmerizing, enhancing the experience we’re having in that moment - in both experiences of the room and the artwork.
-When the two are combined, that’s when the feeling hits your soul like a wave of a warm hug.
+I've always believed that things hold energy, and am someone who is very sensitive to that energy.
+Turns out, there’s a word for it, “nunchi”.
+Many people have this sensitivity to the energy field that things have.
+Interior Designers have this talent of walking into a space and knowing what it’s saying – and what it needs.
+The magnetism of a painting or a sculpture is unmistakable for art collectors and connoisseurs, and it turns out for our clients as well.
+The presence of well-curated, original artwork is mesmerizing, enhancing a well-crafted room design.

-When I design a space, I listen to it.
-The architecture has a language, the materials have a language and when put together they speak to each other and to you.
-One can sense good labor: the way in which the tile was set, the way in which a molding was installed either quickly just to get it done or with care and precision.
-The job of an interior designer is to recognize these cues, listen to the space, understand the people that will be living there, and ultimately bring together a multitude of elements that compliment both the structure of the house and the people.
+As designers, we understand how to “listen” to a space.
+The architecture has a language, the materials have a language, and when put together they speak to each other -- and to us.
+One can sense good labor: the way in which the tile was set or the way the millwork was installed either quickly just to get it done, or with care and precision.
+Our job is to recognize these cues, listen to the space, understand the people that will be living there, and ultimately bring together a multitude of elements that compliment both the structure of the house and the household.
 It’s no easy feat.
-But a good designer understands the global resources that are offered in this beautiful industry and uses them cohesively to shape a house into a home that feels incredible.
-An art form in and of itself.
+One could say, an art form in and of itself.

 It's easier than ever to purchase an original piece of art.
-Especially now with Instagram, we see fine art everywhere.
-And I believe that artists are pricing their pieces very fairly so it can be accessible to everyone.
 The cycle of art is that it brings joy to those who experience it.
 Then those who experience it, can bring joy to the rest of the world.
-I think artists as a whole understand this concept.
+Artists and collectors alike understand this concept.